 Introduction to SELECT in MySQL

-In this topic, we are going to learn about SELECT in MySQL and mostly into DQL which is “Data Query Language”.
-This comes to play when we try to fetch records from the database and it starts with the “SELECT” command.
-This command can be used with many SQL clauses as well as other functions to get desired records.
+In this topic, we will learn about SELECT in MySQL and mostly DQL, which is “Data Query Language”.
+This comes into play when we try to fetch records from the database, starting with the “SELECT” command.
+This command can be used with many SQL clauses and other functions to get desired records.

 There are many kinds of SQL commands which can be categorized into the following: